Northern Hearing - provider of hearing health care, supplies and equipment in Kenora region.

 Loris is extremely pleased to be joining the Audiology team at Northern Hearing.
 She looks forward to serving her past clients and meeting new clients in her position as Hearing Instrument Dispenser with Northern Hearing.

-Hearing Instrument Specialist & Office Administrator: Lori Pearson
+Hearing Instrument Practitioner & Office Administrator: Lori Pearson

 Lori Pearson hails from a long line of nurses.
 Her mother, father and older brother all joined the nursing profession and it was only natural that Lori became a nurse too.
-Born and raised in Kingston Ontario to Filipino parents, Lori grew up in the city surrounded by her vast extended family and numerous close friends.
+Born and raised in Kingston Ontario, Lori grew up in the city surrounded by her vast extended family and friends.
 Her admiration for arts and culture has fueled her love of exotic cuisine, dance and travel.
 It was when she met her husband 21 years ago that she was introduced to outdoor leisure and fell in love with "lake life" and nature adventures.
 The relocation to Kenora was a big change, but a surprisingly natural one.

 She earned her Registered Practical Nursing diploma from Sir Sanford Fleming College in Peterborough, ON.
 Lori worked as a nurse for eleven years, five of those years at Kenora's Pinecrest Home before entering the Hearing Aid Practitioner course at MacEwan University in Edmonton.
-Lori has graduated and is now registered as a Board Certified Hearing Instrument Specialist with AHIP.
+Lori has graduated and is now registered as a Board Certified Hearing Instrument Specialist with the Association of Hearing Instrument Practitioners of Ontario.